Your Adolescent has Committed an Offence

-The supervisors that collaborate with Trajet care about the youths they work with and want to be involved with them.
+The supervisors that collaborate with Trajet care about the youth they work with and want to be involved with them.
 They will explain the job to them and guide them in their tasks.
 Throughout their community service, your adolescent’s supervisor at the host organization is the reference person for your adolescent.

 Social Skill Development (SSD)

 These meetings are facilitated by Youth Alternative Justice (YAJ) workers at Trajet.
-Your attendance is not required in group meetings, with the exception of the “Et si je m’arrêtais par moi-même?” program for youths between the ages of 12 and 13.
+Your attendance is not required in group meetings, with the exception of the “Et si je m’arrêtais par moi-même?” program for youth between the ages of 12 and 13.